arctic-cheetah/COMP3331/lab02/lab02.md

 ### 3.1)

-The server returns a 200 status code to the client.
+The server returns a 200 OK status code to the client.

 ![img](./lab02-q3-a.png)